ruiyichee/SUTD-App-Store/Report.md

 ### 5. Arrival of more copies:
 + As an app store doesn’t require physical products unlike books, we will store the total number of purchases/downloads.
 Every time a purchase/download has been made, the number of purchase/download increases by 1.
+This is done using a trigger after a purchase has been made.

-+ SQL query for adding application to “purchases” database:
++ SQL query for adding application to “purchases” table:
 ```
 "INSERT INTO purchases (id, aid, purchase_date) VALUES (%s, %s, %s);", (userid,appid,purchaseDate)
 ```